 Gypsophila is also known as baby’s breath, a name which became popular in the late 1800s because of its delicate odour and bloom.
 It is a native of Eastern Europe, but nowadays grows happily all over the world and thrives in dry, sandy soil.
 Gypsophila literally translates as lover of chalk.
 Widely associated with innocence and ever lasting love, the flower is a firm florist’s favourite used in bridal bouquets and christenings.
 Gypsophila was a common ingredient in folklore medicines to treat coughs and colds, and their high saponin content is used in cleaning products, camera film emulsions and fire extinguishers.
 It is said to be the fairy’s favourite flower and can be used to attract their positive energies and it is a powerful ingredient used in love spells and potions.

-Our sterling silver charms are cast from a real flower and each piece includes a card detailing its botanical folklore and floriography, you can choose your meaning from the drop down menu.
-Plating is available in 9ct Gold and 18ct Rose Gold.
+Our sterling silver petite flower charms are cast from a real flower and each piece includes a postcard detailing its botanical folklore and floriography.
+All charms include our signature box posy, which changes with the seasons, and a gift card for a personal message.

 Charms will be attached to your selected accessory as standard.
 If you would like to attach them to an existing bracelet, we're happy to do this for you.
 For this complimentary service, contact us here.

-Floriography, also known as the language of flowers, is the practice of attributing meanings and symbolism to flowers and has been recorded in traditional cultures around the world for thousands of years.
+Floriography, also known as the language of flowers, is the practice of attributing meanings & symbolism to flowers & has been recorded in traditional cultures around the world for thousands of years.